Tuee22/effectful/documents/dsl/infrastructure_deployment.md

 - **Internally safe and trusted zone**: Within a node, code is verified and trusted
 - **Transport topology differs**: DNS, ingress rules, certificates, session cookies vary by deployment
-- **At the pure DSL level, nodes are uniform**: Effectful sees no difference between node types until lowering crosses the purity boundary and binds to concrete runtimes
+- **At the pure representation level, nodes are uniform**: the compiler morphology sees no difference between node types until lowering crosses the purity boundary and binds to concrete runtimes

 ### Requirements to Run an Effectful Node

 A device or machine can run one or more Effectful nodes if:

-1. **Can deploy a binary built in Haskell/Rust** (native or WASM)
+1. **It can host a runtime artifact** built in Rust or another supported target language (native or WASM)
-1. **Rust can talk to device drivers** for hardware and/or platform-native APIs
+1. **Some interpreter or adapter can talk to the required drivers** for hardware and/or platform-native APIs

 This completely decouples the server/client relationship from where code actually runs.
 There is still a global compute DAG, meaning arbitrary amounts of compute can happen on any node if there is reason to do so: